1958 FIFA World Cup: Group 2

-The second group saw the largest number of goals scored in a single group in the 1958 World Cup, with 31 goals in total (~5.16 goals per game).
+The second group had the largest number of goals scored in a single group in the 1958 World Cup, with 31 goals in total (~5.16 goals per game).
 Just Fontaine of France scored 6 of his 13 goals in the tournament, making him the tournament's top scorer going into the quarter-finals.

-The teams in this group had not seen significant success in past World Cups.
-France, even as hosts in 1938, did not secure notable achievements; Yugoslavia failed to match their 1930 semi-final run, and both Paraguay and Scotland entered the tournament as underdogs.
+The teams in this group had not achieved significant success in past World Cups.
+France, even as hosts in 1938, did not secure notable achievements; Yugoslavia failed to match their 1930 semi-final run; and both Paraguay and Scotland entered the tournament as underdogs.

-France won the group ahead of Yugoslavia and would go on to finish third.
+France won the group ahead of Yugoslavia and went on to finish third.